patrinoua/work-in-tech/README.md

 #### Portfolio
 If your job is online/creative it's probably a good idea to have a portfolio.
 This is your chance to show the world your favorite projects!
 Keep it narrow - remember nowdays in an overflood of information attention spans tend to be limitted.
 Choose your 3-5 most impressive projects and write maximum 100 words to describe them.
-You can try wix (http://wix.com/) for that or get in touch with me (contact is provided at the end) if you want something more custom.
+You can build a custom one, try wix (http://wix.com/), or get in touch with me.

 #### All set, ready, go!
 Time for feedback!
 Don't forget to link everything so people can find it:

-Have a link to your Portfolio on linkedIn, a link to your Github on your Portfolio (also a link to linkedIn and maybe CV), etc. Make sure the content you want to show is always a link away.
+Have a link to your Portfolio on linkedIn, a link to your Github on your Portfolio (also a link to linkedIn and maybe CV), etc.
+Make sure the content you want to show is always a link away.

 I'd be happy to take a look on your online presence and CV and suggest improvements.
 Get in touch!